Blumlaut/EasyAdmin-docs/docs/install.md

 === "Discord ACE Permissions"

-	EasyAdmin ships with a Discord Permission implementation by default, to use this, see the [Discord Bot](discordbot.md) docs page.
+	EasyAdmin ships with a Discord Permission implementation by default, to use this, the [Discord Bot](discordbot.md) has to be configured.

+	Once the bot has been configured, follow [this guide](https://easyadmin.readthedocs.io/en/6.6/discordbot/#discord-ace-permissions) to set it up.